-- 13. Maintain a roster of qualified personnel necessary to provide authorized services. - 14.
-Be compliant with all federal and state regulations. - C. E&D providers must ensure all employees and volunteers: - 1.
-Who have direct person contact receive an annual physical examination and have a negative Mantoux tuberculin skin test (TST) and - 2.
-Are trained upon hire, and annually thereafter, as designated by the Division of Medicaid. - D. E&D providers must satisfy the following qualifications, as applicable, to render services. - 1.
-Case Management providers must meet the following requirements: - a) Operate as a statewide network. - b) Be established as an agency and in business providing case management services for a minimum of one (1) year. - c) Provide written documentation to the Division of Medicaid stating how the required standards are to be met. - d) Have a two (2) person case management team which consists of and meets the following: - 1) A Registered Nurse (RN) who must: - (a) Maintain an active and current unencumbered license to practice in the state of Mississippi or a privilege to practice in Mississippi with a compact license, and - (b) Have a minimum of: - (1) Two (2) years of nursing experience with aged and/or disabled persons, or - (2) At least ninety (90) days of orientation regarding direction of E&D Waiver services under the supervision of an established E&D Waiver case manager who has two (2) years of E&D Waiver experience. - (c) Be certified to complete the comprehensive long-term services & supports (LTSS) assessment.
+- is stored, transported and transmitted in a manner consistent with the requirements of the Health Insurance Portability and Accountability Act of 1996 (HIPAA). - 19.
+At the time of enrollment, not be owned or operated by any individual, organization, or entity currently under investigation by the Division of Medicaid Office of Program Integrity, the Medicaid Fraud Control Unit, or any other government entity.
+Additionally, the provider must not have been found in violation of the Miss.
+Admin.
+Code or the Medicaid Provider Agreement in the eighteen (18) months leading up to their enrollment. - 20.
+In the event a change of ownership occurs, comply with all requirements of Miss.
+Admin Code, Part 200, Rule 4.3, submit to the Division of Medicaid a proposal packet for review and approval within thirty-five (35) days of the change.
+The effective date of enrollment is retroactive to the date of the licensure, if licensure applies. - C. E&D providers must satisfy the following criteria, as applicable, to render services. - 1.
+Case Management providers must meet the following requirements: - a) Operate as a statewide network. - b) Have a policies and procedures manual compliant with all state and federal laws and regulations, including Division of Medicaid regulations. - c) Have two (2) person case management teams which consists of Mississippi licensed social workers (LSWs) and/or Mississippi registered nurses (RNs) who meet the following criteria: - 1) A Registered Nurse (RN) must: - (a) Maintain an active and current unencumbered license to practice in the State of Mississippi or a privilege to practice in Mississippi with a compact license, and - (b) Have a minimum of: - (1) Two (2) years of documented nursing experience in direct care for aged and/or disabled persons, or - (2) At least ninety (90) days of training regarding direction of E&D Waiver services under the supervision of an established E&D Waiver case manager who has two (2) years of E&D Waiver experience. - (c) Be certified to complete the comprehensive long-term services & supports (LTSS) assessment. - 2) A Licensed Social Worker (LSW) must:

-- 2) A Licensed Social Worker (LSW) who must: - (a) Have a current and active social work license. - (b) Have a bachelor's degree in social work or other health related field. - (c) Have a minimum of: - (1) Two (2) years of experience in direct care services for the aged and/or disabled clients, or - (2) At least ninety (90) days of orientation regarding direction of waiver services under the supervision of an established waiver case manager that has two (2) years of waiver experience. - (3) Must be certified to complete the comprehensive long term services & supports (LTSS) assessment. - 3) Each team must have an assigned case management supervisor.
-The case management supervisor cannot carry an active caseload of persons. - 2.
-Adult day care providers must meet the Quality Assurance Standards, as defined by the Division of Medicaid including, but not limited to, the following requirements: - a) Be established and in business as a provider of adult day care services for a minimum of one (1) year. - b) Provide written documentation to the Division of Medicaid stating how the required Quality Assurance Standards are to be met. - c) Serve counties no more than sixty (60) minutes from the facility. - d) Receive approval by the Division of Medicaid of the proposal packet and then meet the requirements of provider enrollment and receipt of a Mississippi Medicaid provider number.
-Once a provider number is issued any changes to the programming area/facility must be approved by the Division of Medicaid. - e) Be compliant with applicable state and local building restrictions as well as all zoning, fire, health codes and ordinances and meet the requirements of the Americans with Disabilities Act (ADA). - f) Have a sufficient number of employees, who must maintain current and active first aid and cardio pulmonary resuscitation (CPR) certification, with the necessary skills to provide essential administrative and direct care functions to meet the needs of the waiver persons as follows:
+- (a) Have a current and active social work license. - (b) Have a bachelor's degree in social work or other health related field. - (c) Have a minimum of: - (1) Two (2) years of documented experience in direct care services for the aged and/or disabled clients, or - (2) At least ninety (90) days of training regarding direction of waiver services under the supervision of an established waiver case manager that has two (2) years of waiver experience. - (3) Must be certified to complete the comprehensive long-term services & supports (LTSS) assessment. - 3) Each team must have an assigned case management supervisor.
+The case management supervisor cannot carry an active caseload of beneficiaries. - 4) All case management supervisors and case managers must successfully complete a mandatory training course upon hire covering each of the following topics and pass a scored examination prior to rendering services.
+This training course must also be attended annually for each year after hire. - (a) Vulnerable Persons Act: Identifying, Preventing and Reporting of Abuse, Neglect & Exploitation, - (b) Person Centered Thinking including Participant Rights and Dignity, - (c) Assisting with Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs), - (d) Crisis Prevention/Intervention and Emergency Preparedness, - (e) Caring for Participants with Cognitive or Behavioral Conditions, - (f) Signs and Symptoms of Illness including Seizures, - (g) HIPAA Compliance and Confidentiality, - (h) Safety including Preventing and Reporting of Accidents/Incidents and the Operation of Assistive Devices, - (i) Professional Documentation Practices,